 You specify the level of synchronicity and durability of the connection using the Kafka acks property.
 Set acks to "0" for asynchronous processing, "1" for synchronous delivery to the Kafka broker, or "all" to ensure durability on the Kafka broker.
-Use of "all" is not recommended for VoltDB export.
 See the Kafka documentation for more information.